JustinLohKingWei/dtest/readme.md

 - We shall also assume that a blood glucose level can be exceedingly low in a person , but not zero at any given time
 - Only 3 tests exactly are expected.
 And format of the given patient data is not subject to change.
 - Encoding of received csv files are that of 'ISO-8859-1'
-- Only display of 2 decimal places is required
+- Only a display of 2 decimal places is required